ShaunMoloi/Attrition/README.md

 The Python notebook will:
 ### 1. Data Preprocessing and Exploration
-    Exploratory data analysis (EDA): Visualize and analyze the data to uncover patterns, correlations, and potential insights.
+    Exploratory Data Analysis will be conducted to identify the key factors contributing to attrition, visualize and analyze the data to uncover patterns, correlations, and potential insights.
 Data cleaning: Handle missing values, outliers, and inconsistencies in the dataset.
-## 2. Feature selection & engineering:
+### 2. Feature selection & engineering:
 Identify and select relevant features that are likely to impact attrition.
 Create new features based on domain knowledge, such as tenure, job role scores, and employee rating indices.
-## 3. Data Splitting
+### 3. Data Splitting
 Split the dataset into training and testing sets: Using 80% portion of the data for model training and the rest for evaluation.
-## 4. Model Selection, Training and Evalution:
+### 4. Model Selection, Training and Evalution:
 A comprehensive evaluation of various machine learning algorithms was conducted to determine the optimal algorithm for the attrition model.
 Different algorithms were considered, such as logistic regression, decision trees, random forests, support vector machines, and neural networks.
 The selection process involved assessing each algorithm's performance metrics, including accuracy, precision, recall, F1-score, and area under the receiver operating characteristic curve (AUC-ROC).

-## 5. Feature Importance Analysis:
+### 5. Feature Importance Analysis:
 Identify important features: Analyze feature importance scores to understand which factors contribute the most to attrition predictions.
 Strategy Proposal